 BIA Pro Bono Project

-Since the project’s inception in 2001, it has reviewed over 7,200 appeals cases.
+Since its inception in 2001, the BIA Pro Bono Project has reviewed over 7,200 appeals cases.
 The Project's cases regularly result in significant decisions, including favorable, published BIA decisions, as well as Federal and Supreme Court decisions.
-In a published study, the Department of Justice found that immigrants who had been provided representation through the project were up to four times more likely to win a favorable decision before the BIA.
+In a published study, the Department of Justice found that immigrants who had been provided representation through the BIA Pro Bono Project were up to four times more likely to win a favorable decision before the BIA.

 The BIA Pro Bono Project provides a unique opportunity for attorneys and fully accredited representatives to fight for indigent immigrants who are detained in remote ICE jails across the country, without ever leaving the office.
 Project volunteers will receive the full case file, including transcripts from the immigration court hearings, and then have 3-6 weeks to write an appellate brief to the BIA.
 Volunteers will receive mentorship from CLINIC staff and have access to sample briefs and other resources.